|Propuesta de tesis||Investigadores/as||Grupo de investigación|

 Computer vision and cognition

-We observed a huge progress in computer vision in the last 6 years, mainly because of the appearance of big datasets of labeled images, such as ImageNet and Places , and the success of deep learning algorithms when they are trained with this big amount of data [2,3].
+We observed a huge progress in computer vision in the last 8 years, mainly because of the appearance of big datasets of labeled images, such as ImageNet and Places , and the success of Deep Learning algorithms when they are trained with this big amount of data [2,3].
 After this turning point, performance has increased in a lot of computer vision applications, such as scene recognition, object detection and recognition, image captioning, or visual-question answering, among others.

 However, despite of this amazing progress, there are still some tasks that are very hard to solve for a machine, such as image question-answering or describing, in detail, the content of an image.
-The point is that we can perform these tasks easily not just because of our capacity of detecting and recognizing objects and places, but because of our ability of reasoning about what we see.
-To be able of reasoning about something one needs cognition.
-Nowadays computers can not reason about visual information because computer vision systems do not include artificial cognition.
-One of the main drawbacks for developing cognitive systems for computer vision was the lack of data to train.
+The human capacity for performing these high-level tasks is associated to our visual recognition capacity and also to our capability of reasoning about the things that we see.
+This line of research aims at developing new systems for visual reasoning.
+To be able of reasoning about something one needs cognition, which is a very difficult skill for a machine.
+One of the main drawbacks for developing cognitive systems for computer vision was the lack of training data.
 However, we can find recent works [4,5,6] that present datasets and benchmarks that enable the modelling of such systems and open the door to new research goals.

 J. Deng, W. Dong, R. Socher, L.-J. Li, K. Li, and L. Fei-Fei.
 “Imagenet: A large-scale hierarchical image database”.
 In Proc.
 CVPR, 2009.